ravinayak/programming_practice/algo_patterns/heap/heap_theory.md

 at the (bottom most - 1 level)

-Central operation to maintain heap property is MAX_HEAPIFY(A,i) 1.
-A is the array that contains elements which correspond to nodes in the binary heap 2.
-It is assumed that the subtrees rooted at children of node "i" - - left(i), right(i) are valid max heaps 3.
+Central operation to maintain heap property is MAX_HEAPIFY(A,i)

+1. A is the array that contains elements which correspond to nodes in the binary heap
+2. It is assumed that the subtrees rooted at children of node "i" - left(i), right(i) are valid max heaps 3.
 However element A[i] may be less than its left or right child.
-A[i] may violate the max-heap property 3.
-MAX_HEAPIFY procedure fixes this possible violation of A[i] node and ensures that the binary heap rooted at node "i" is a max heap 4.
-It allows element at node "i" to float down in the max heap so that the subtree rooted at node "i" obeys the max heap property by exchanging A[i] with its largest child.
-With this exchange, it is possible that the node at index "largest" may be greater than its children, this again may violate the max heap property 5.
-This method continues iterating downwards in the max heap until we reach a node where the exchange results in the value at node being greater than its children (thus restoring max heap property) or we reach a leaf node
+   A[i] may violate the max-heap property
+3. MAX_HEAPIFY procedure fixes this possible violation of A[i] node and ensures that the binary heap rooted at node "i" is a max heap
+4. It allows element at node "i" to float down in the max heap so that the subtree rooted at node "i" obeys the max heap property by exchanging A[i] with its largest child.
+With this exchange, it is possible that the node at index "largest" may be greater than its children, this again may violate the max heap property
+5. This method continues iterating downwards in the max heap until we reach a node where the exchange results in the value at node being greater than its children (thus restoring max heap property) or we reach a leaf node

-Operations on Max Heap
+**Operations on Max Heap**

 1. Max Heapify: O(log n)
    Takes an array A and index "i" of node in binary heap and ensures that the binary heap